Email Me

 Taken from Enuma Okoro ‘Feeling Blue?
 It’s ok not to be ok’ The Art of Life @ FT.com

 By mid-January, everyone is back to some form of regularity and routine.
 And whilst the blue winter skies led me to daydream about being by a cosy fire in the countryside, they often shift into the grey skies of reality, leading to moments of frustration and a heightened sense of annoyance.
 Looking back at my notes during this insular season, I quickly realised I was capturing a number of things which didn’t resonate with me or my values.
 It read like a list of ‘arghs’; guttural reactions to what made me cringe, turn away or fume.
 It soon became obvious this list signalled the things I no longer wanted to be a part of.
-And there were two related things:
+And so, before you begin the next chapter and exercise to identify what no longer serves you in order to gain more clarity in your purpose, here's an example of what I captured in my Reflective season.
+This is when I started gaining more clarity in my own mission and purpose.

 Corporate ‘C-suite’ language and manufactured authenticity